TranscodeSF/classwork/homework/week3/assignment.md

 #Functions

-Week 3-4's homework is all about learning to do functions.
-You have two weeks to finish the assignment.
-For the first week, finish the reading, Rock Paper Scissors, and Function Practice.
-For the second week, finish the Markov Chain problem.
-Please do not wait until the last day to do either of these.
-If you have questions about how functions or Python or anything works, please feel free to email the discuss list!
+Week 3's assignment is all about learning to do functions.
+Finish the reading, Rock Paper Scissors, and Function Practice first, then finish the Markov Chain problem.
+If you have questions about how functions or Python or anything works, please feel free to get help from a TA.

 ## Reading